tinkerbell/tinkerbell-docs/docs/contrib/tink.md

 ---
-title: Contribute to Tink
+title: Contributing to Tink
 date: 2021-02-02
 ---

-When we refer to Tink we are speaking about the content of [tinkerbell/tink](https://github.com/tinkerbell/tink) repository.

-You can see it as a monorepo for [tink-cli](/services/tink-cli), [tink-server](/services/tink-server), and [tink-worker](/services/tink-worker).
+Tink is the collective term for the codebase that lives in the [`tinkerbell/tink`](https://github.com/tinkerbell/tink) repository, which is a monorepo for the [`tink-cli`](/services/tink-cli), [`tink-server`](/services/tink-server), and [`tink-worker`](/services/tink-worker).

-Those 3 sub projects shares the same repo because they have a lot of code in common (mainly coming from the gRPC Client and Server) and it is time consuming to have them in their own repository at the moment.
+These 3 sub-projects share the same repo because they have a lot of code in common, mainly coming from the gRPC client and server.
 This repository contains the generated gRPC client for Golang as well.
-I am sure moving forward some of those projects will live in their own repository but for now they are all sharing the same repository.

-At the time I am writing this article I am not sure about the layout or the evolution for the Contribute guide.
-I will just create my `H1` title that will explain a personal or specific techniques I use to develop something in the Tink repository.
+Below we have documented some specific techniques used to develop the components of the Tink repository.

-## Running the gRPC API and CLI locally
+## Running the gRPC API and CLI Locally

-I am a developer who likes to spin up all the dependencies that I need for the code I have to develop, nothing more.
-I don't the point of spinning up the entire Stack if I have to call a gRPC API t hat talks to a database.
-When it comes to the actual code I am working at I like to build it directly on the host because it is easier to run debuggers in there and there are not layers that can make my journey more complicated or a waste of time.
-I don't want to debug intermediate level when I can avoid.
+You can just spin up just the `tink-cli` and the `tink-server` with their dependencies, and nothing more, directly on a host.
+This makes it easier to run debuggers, and minimizes extra layers that are more complicated or a waste of time.

-The only external dependencies that I usually have to solve when working at the tink-cli or tink-server level is Postgres.
-It is the database used by the Tink Server to store resources like Workflows, Hardware and Template.
-I use Docker for that:
+The only external dependency that is needed when working on the `tink-cli` or `tink-server` is PostgreSQL.
+It is the database used by `tink-server` to store resources like Workflows, Hardware Data, and Templates.
+You can use Docker to manage it for you.

 ```terminal
 docker run -d -e POSTGRES_USER=tinkerbell -e POSTGRES_PASSWORD=tinkerbell -p 5432:5432 postgres:10-alpine
 ```

-In order to apply the database migration to that Postgres database we have to run the tink-server with the `ONLY_MIGRATION` env var set to `true`.
+In order to apply the database configuration for Tink to the PostgreSQL database, run `tink-server` with the `ONLY_MIGRATION` environment variable set to `true`.

 ```terminal
 export PGPASSWORD=tinkerbell